 Stage 2 training

-The trained models are tested by enabling only the NN intra ON in the NNVC software.
-Table 1 and 2, show the coding performance with respect to VTM (all tools OFF) and the proponents’ models (only NN intra ON), respectively.
+The trained floating-point models are tested by enabling only the NN intra ON in the EE1-5.1 software.
+Table 3 and 4, show the coding performance with respect to VTM (all tools OFF) and the proponents’ models (only NN intra ON), respectively.